Award offers hands-on course to Foundation Trainees

 The CGDent and GC Award for Foundation Trainees, which promotes clinical skills and patient care, is now open for entries to the 2024/25 competition.

-Following a successful inaugural year, and an expansion to the award’s eligibility criteria, dentists and dental therapists who qualified in the UK or Ireland in 2024, or who are undertaking Dental Foundation Training or Dental Vocational Training in 2024/25, are invited to enter.
+Following a successful inaugural year, and an expansion to the award’s eligibility criteria, dentists and dental therapists who qualified in the UK or Ireland in 2024 and are practising in the UK or Ireland, or who are undertaking Dental Foundation Training or Dental Vocational Training in 2024/25, are invited to enter.
 Entrants must submit a restorative case they are about to start treating which involves more than one tooth, and includes at least one anterior tooth, as well as the use of composite to restore teeth.

-The winners of the inaugural competition took part in the bespoke composite layering course in July 2024.
+The successful candidates in the inaugural competition took part in the bespoke composite layering course in July 2024.
 One delegate said the course “offered an excellent balance between theoretical and hands-on components of learning” and provided “support to each delegate.”
 Another commented that they gained “time management, enriched patient communication skills and overall restorative skills.

 The 2024/25 award is now open, the closing date for entry is Friday 14 February 2025, and final cases must be submitted by Friday 11 April 2025.
 The winners will be announced in May, and their course will take place on Thursday–Friday 10–11 July 2025.